Interim chair: Carol Lippa, M.D.

 Enrique Aradillas Lopez, M.D.

 Dr. Aradillas Lopez specializes in pain medicine and neurology.
-He is co-director of the residency program.
 He is experienced in ultrasound/X-ray guided interventional pain procedures as well as outpatient/inpatient medication use for pain.
 He performs fluoroscopic facet, epidural, brachial plexus and greater occipital nerve injections.
 Dr. Aradillas also sees patients for general neurological problems.

 Jocelyn Cheng, M.D.